top of page

 The Amazing Spider-Man for Nintendo Game Boy

-A surprisingly good old school beat 'em up developed by Rare of Goldeneye and Banjo Kazooie fame.
-Challenging but beatable.
-A laughable story with Mysterio, Green Goblin, Scorpion, Rhino, Doctor Octopus and Venom as bosses.
+It's a surprisingly passable old school beat 'em up developed by Rare of Goldeneye and Banjo Kazooie fame.
+It's challenging but beatable.
+The story is laughable in a good way.
+Mysterio, Green Goblin, Scorpion, Rhino, Doctor Octopus and Venom are the bosses.

 Release: Jul, 1990